awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

    :aws-java-class:`TypeAlreadyExistsException <services/simpleworkflow/model/TypeAlreadyExistsException>`
    is raised.

 #.
-Finally, make the class executable by providing it a ``main`` method, which will register the
+Finally, make the class executable by providing it a :code-java:`main` method, which will register the
    domain, the activity type, and the workflow type in turn:

    .. literalinclude:: snippets/helloswf/src/main/java/example/swf/hello/HelloTypes.java
        :language: java
-       :lines: 80-84
+       :lines: 78-82
        :dedent: 4

 You can :ref:`build <swf-hello-build>` and :ref:`run <swf-hello-run-register>` the application now